Chinedu Dike

 in debt having blown an entire life-savings

-on the drug, the loss of everything and a few
+on the drug, the loss of everything and his

-remaining friends leaves him devastated.
+few remaining friends leaves him in ruins.

 The dangerous drug has evoked a negative